List of Confederate units from Arkansas

-This is a list of Arkansas Civil War Confederate Units, or military units from the state of Arkansas which fought for the Confederacy in the American Civil War.
+This is a list of Confederate units from Arkansas, or military units from the state of Arkansas which fought for the Confederacy in the American Civil War.
 The list of Union units is shown separately.

 Like most states, Arkansas possessed a prewar Militia organization, which consisted of seventy one regiments, organized into eight brigades, and divided into two divisions.
 In addition to its standard militia regiment or regiments, each county was authorized to create up to four Volunteer Militia Companies.
 While none of the prewar militia regiments were enrolled into Confederate service, many of the existing Volunteer Militia Companies were enrolled into new volunteer regiments.
 Other new Volunteer Companies were raised with no connection to the prewar militia.
 Immediately following secession, the State Military Board began organizing regiments of State Troops.
 Many of these regiments were eventually transferred into Confederate Service.
 Some Volunteer Regiments were organized under direct authority of the new Confederate Government and were never organized as State Troops.
 In April 1862, the Confederate Congress passed a conscription law and new companies and regiments were organized almost entirely of conscripted (drafted) men.

 Volunteers usually went into already existing units.
 The secession convention also authorized each county to organize Home Guard units made up of men too young or too old or otherwise exempt from conscription or militia service.